AlexsLemonade/scpca-downstream-analyses/README.md

 |[View Processing Information Documentation](./additional-docs/processing-information.md)|
 |---|

+To run the core downstream analyses workflow on your own sample data, you will need the following:

+1. A local installation of Snakemake and either R or conda (see more on this in the ["how to install the core downstream analyses workflow" section](#how-to-install-the-core-downstream-analyses-workflow))
+2. Single-cell gene expression data stored as `SingleCellExperiment` objects stored as RDS files (see more on this in the ["Input data format" section](#input-data-format))
+3. A project metadata tab-separated value (TSV) file containing relevant information about your data necessary for processing (see more on this in the ["Metadata file format" section](#metadata-file-format) and an example of this metadata file [here](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/project-metadata/example-library-metadata.tsv))
+4. A mitochondrial gene list as a text file with a list of mitochondrial genes found in the reference transcriptome used for alignment.
+Within this file, each row must contain a unique gene identifier corresponding to a mitochondrial gene found in the reference genome used for alignment (see more on this in the ["Running the workflow" section](#running-the-workflow)).
+5. A snakemake configuration file that defines the parameters needed to run the workflow (see more on this in the ["Running the workflow" section](#running-the-workflow) and an example of the configuration file [here](config/config.yaml).

 ## Quick Start Guide

 To run the core analysis workflow on data processed using the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf), you will want to implement the following steps in order: